310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 But I’m going to put all of that to an end right here, right now.

-Until I build Ryuseitai a strong enough foundation to survive any hardship, I’ll be leading the unit as Ryusei Red—just like I did last year.
+Until I build Ryuseitai a strong enough foundation to survive any hardship, I’ll be leading the unit as Ryusei Red — just like I did last year.

-We’ll continue our activities within ES, with all five of us—only the five of us—as Ryuseitai.
+We’ll continue our activities within ES, with all five of us — only the five of us — as Ryuseitai.
 {% endbubble %}

 {% bubble Tetora serious %}